Sookias, Passmore, and Atkinson (2018) - News coverage

 Wed, Apr 11, 2018 3-minute read

 A paper I published with Roland Sookias and Quentin Atkinson was covered in the news!
 Perhaps not the papers I would have chosen, but exciting to see reports on your work in any case.
-There was coverage by the Sun, the New York Post, and in the Times (see picture at the end of the post).
+There was coverage by the Times and the New York Post.

 They didn’t really focus on the right aspects of the paper, which was unfortunate.
 We wrote this letter in response to the news coverage, but I do not think it was published anywhere except here.